BlogTweaks

 Found a gem host that way.
 Dodged a dud too.

-Final Thoughts: Cheap Doesn’t Mean Crappy
+Cheap Doesn’t Mean Crappy

 Let’s wrap this up.
 Cheap hosting?
 It’s got a bad vibe sometimes.